openstax/xhtml-validator/README.md

 Mount a volume and specify the path to the XHTML file as the argument.

+When the argument is `-` then stdin is used instead of reading from a File.

 ```bash
 # Clone this repo and run:
 docker run --volume $(pwd):/data --rm -it $(docker build -q .) /data/test/resources/fail-duplicate.xhtml